Jaxsta: Membership plans

 In August 2021, to coincide with the return of paid memberships, Jaxsta introduced two levels of membership: Jaxsta Core, a free introductory membership, and Jaxsta Plus, which for $US49 a year offered members access to a suite of features such as Credit and Chart Alerts, the ability to claim their profile (or the profiles of those they represent), Prioritize Your Credits, and more.

 In June 2022 Jaxsta's membership plans evolved to reflect the music industry's demand for accurate metadata, resulting in the introduction of a further two levels of membership: Business and Enterprise.
 Jaxsta Plus was rebranded Creator, and Jaxsta Core became the free membership level.

-Songtradr Investment

-On September 10, 2020, Jaxsta announced a commercial agreement and an investment with Songtradr, the Los-Angeles-based global B2B music rights and licensing marketplace platform.
-Overall, the deal was worth A$1.92 million (including A$1.42 million via a convertible note).
-Through this arrangement, Jaxsta members gained direct access to Songtradr’s Neighboring Rights revenue collection service, while Songtradr utilises Jaxsta’s music credits metadata to I.D. and scoop-up uncollected revenue.
-In April 2022 Songtradr announced an additional investment of $A3.0 million via a secured convertible note.

-Leadership Change

-On April 28, 2022, it was announced that Louez Schoorl would be moving into the Founder role, and former Chief Marketing Officer Beth Appleton would be Jaxsta's new CEO.
-The Music Network reported that "the change will allow Louez Schoorl to focus on the Jaxsta product and our community and creative relationships".

-Appleton joined Jaxsta in July 2021 from Warner Music Australia, where she served as General Manager and Senior Vice President Marketing Australasia.